Finding Life on

 beings.

-we would be more advanced?
+is to say we would be more advanced?
 Popular

 science depicts ET as having technology beyond our present capabilities, but typically not